792. Books on stage presentations

 This stage and screen history documents ballet, modern dance, and experimental styles from 20th-century Europe and North America.
 Nancy Reynolds and the artists, composers, choreographers, and critics share different dance styles chronologically.

 Matthew Miller Assassin’s Creed: The Complete Visual History, 2015.

-Gaming journalist Matthew Miller traces the history of Assassin’s Creed, one of the world’s most successful video game series.
-An immersive experience of global history, it is celebrated for its mythology, artwork, and characters.
+Gaming journalist Matthew Miller traces the history of Assassin’s Creed, one of the most successful video game series.
+While the game is based on an immersive experience of global history, it is celebrated for its mythology, artwork, and characters.
 Miller provides information on the game’s origins, artists, and developers.

 Mickey Rapkin Theater Geek: The Real Life Drama of a Summer at Stagedoor Manor, the Famous Performing Arts Camp, 2010.

-By focusing on three senior campers at Stagedoor Manor, Mickey Rapkin tells what it’s like to be part of an elite camp set up expressly to help children and teenagers who want a career in acting.
-Located in New York’s Catskills mountains, the camp has been helping children of the wealthy and scholarship students alike learn what it takes to be a successful performing artist.
+By focusing on three senior campers at Stagedoor Manor, Mickey Rapkin tells what it’s like to be part of an elite camp created to help children and teenagers who want a career in acting.
+Set in New York’s Catskills mountains, the camp has been serving these children of the wealthy and scholarship students alike to learn what it takes to be a successful performing artist.

 Larry Stemple Showtime: A History of the Broadway Musical Theater, 2010.

-Larry Stemple searched primary sources and archival material to present the authoritative story of shows throughout American musical theater.
-In addition, the book highlights the influence of the shows on the larger culture.
+Larry Stemple searches primary sources and archival material to present the authoritative story of the styles and shows throughout American musical theater.
+In addition, the book also covers the influence of the shows on the larger culture.